Perfectionism (psychology): Narcissism

 According to Arnold Cooper, narcissism can be considered as a self-perceived form of perfectionism – "an insistence on perfection in the idealized self-object and the limitless power of the grandiose self.
 These are rooted in traumatic injuries to the grandiose self."
 In support, research suggests some forms of perfectionism are associated with grandiose narcissism while others are associated with vulnerable narcissism.
 Similar to perfectionism, narcissism, particularly in its vulnerable form, is associated with a contingent self-worth and a need for validation.
 Narcissists often are pseudo-perfectionists and require being the center of attention and create situations where they will receive attention.
 This attempt at being perfect is cohesive with the narcissist's grandiose self-image.
 Behind such perfectionism, self psychology would see earlier traumatic injuries to the grandiose self.

 Vulnerable narcissism is mostly covert and is characterized by a need for other people's recognition (e.g., validation or admiration) and a sense of self-worth that is contingent upon this recognition.
 If a perceived state of perfection is not attained and recognition is not forthcoming or doubtful, this can result in a lowered self-worth, social withdrawal and avoidance behaviours as the individual fear that he or she will lose validation and admiration.

 Personality traits

 Perfectionism is one of Raymond Cattell's 16 Personality Factors.
 According to this construct, people who are organized, compulsive, self-disciplined, socially precise, exacting will power, controlled, and self-sentimental are perfectionists.
 In the Big Five personality traits, perfectionism is an extreme manifestation of conscientiousness and can provoke increasing neuroticism as the perfectionist's expectations are not met.

-Perfectionistic concerns are more similar to neuroticism while perfectionistic strivings are more similar to conscientiousness.
+Perfectionist concerns are more similar to neuroticism while perfectionist strivings are more similar to conscientiousness.